chisfy/bc15-w8-project-fully-stacked-bootcamp-kitchen/README.md

 ---

 <p align="center">
-An all encompassing app for boot-campers to use for their food needs.
+A desktop and mobile friendly app for boot-campers to use for their food needs.
 It aims to take the mental load of decision making and time it takes to create meals away and give them back more time to utilise elsewhere.
 </p>

 ## 📝 Table of Contents